 Input streams must have a Port for the remote broadcaster to connect to, which should be a number in the range from 1024 to 49151.
-If you have the Icecast or SHOUT cast streaming server running on the same machine as Airtime, you should avoid using port 8000 or 8001 for either type of Airtime input stream.
-This is because both Icecast and SHOUT cast use port 8000, and SHOUT cast also uses port 8001.
+If you have the Icecast or SHOUTcast streaming server running on the same machine as Airtime, you should avoid using port 8000 or 8001 for either type of Airtime input stream.
+This is because both Icecast and SHOUTcast use port 8000, and SHOUTcast also uses port 8001.
 If the usernames and passwords were similar, remote broadcasters might accidentally connect to the streaming server directly, bypassing Airtime.

-To avoid further confusion, it is also recommended that you set a different Mount Point (the specific filename for broadcasters and listeners to connect to) from that used on your public lcecast or SHOUT cast server.
+To avoid further confusion, it is also recommended that you set a different Mount Point (the specific filename for broadcasters and listeners to connect to) from that used on your public Icecast or SHOUTcast server.